Super-Resolution of BVOC Maps by Adapting Deep Learning Methods: BVOC Super Resolution

-Another difference between the two preprocessing is related to retrieving information regarding the maximum peak emission.
+Another difference between the two transformations is related to retrieving information on the maximum peak emission.
 Indeed, due to the inherent low resolution of \gls{lr} maps, it is common to miss out the maximum emission value of \gls{hr} maps in their related \gls{lr} version.
 In other words, it may happen very often that $\LR_{\max} < \HR_{\max}$, for each $(\LR, \HR)$ pair.
-If this happens, $\Ts$ scaling provides us with a processed version of $\LR$ that is not consistent with the distribution of data in $\HR$.
-On the contrary, $\Tq$ preprocessing performs a non-linear transformation based on \emph{a priori} information extracted from statistical analysis of the \gls{hr} data.
-This is not sensitive to single outlier or local maxima values in the data, making the distribution of $\LR$ and $\HR$ transformed data compatible.
+If this happens, $\Ts$ provides a processed version of $\LR$ not consistent with the data distribution in $\HR$.
+On the contrary, $\Tq$ performs a non-linear transformation based on \emph{a priori} information derived from statistical analysis of the \gls{hr} data.
+This is not sensitive to single outliers or local maxima in the data, making the distribution of $\LR$ and $\HR$ transformed data compatible.